Welcome to Furious Flower

 all unashamed.
 And sways in wicked grace.

-Taking its name from these lines in Brooks’ poem and dedicated to her literary legacy, Furious Flower is the nation’s only academic center devoted to African American poetry.
+Taking its name from these lines in Brooks’ poem and dedicated to her literary legacy, Furious Flower is the nation’s first academic center devoted to African American poetry.
 We serve James Madison University, our local Harrisonburg community, and scholars everywhere with education, research, and publishing.